syncfusion-content/wpf-docs/wpf/Chart(Classic)/Chart-Axis.md

 </table>

-> Note: The DesiredIntervalsCount will not be taken into account when the interval is set.
+N> The DesiredIntervalsCount will not be taken into account when the interval is set.